thomasjpfan/docker-scaler/docs/service-scale.md

 docker service logs scaler_docker-scaler
 ```

-There should be a log message that states **Scaling go-demo_main from 2 to 4 replicas**.
+There should be a log message that states **Scaling go-demo_main from 2 to 4 replicas (min: 2)**.
 This message is also sent through Slack to notify us of this scaling event.

 We can confirm that the number of replicas indeed scaled to three by querying the stack processes: